 The Association has a formal Asset Management Strategy, which is subject to annual review.
-Through the implementation of the Strategy, the Association aims to improve the quality of life and environment for its customers.
+Through the implementation of the Strategy, the Association aims to improve the quality of life and environment for its customers and ensure its homes are maintained in a safe condition.
 The Strategy sets out how the Association will maintain its stock at Decent Homes Standard by the effective programming of works.
 Such works will be discussed with residents as part of our on going commitment to consultation.
 We will ensure that realistic and deliverable budgets are set for planned maintenance over the life of the Business Plan.
-Such budgets will be formulated with reference to future rent reductions, and will need to acknowledge the impact of reducing income.
+Such budgets will be formulated with reference to current rent reductions, and any future rent control mechanism.